Calgary Boys' Choir

-Groupings of Singers
+Groupings of singers

-The Calgary Boys' Choir's flagship choir is the Gentlemen's Choir, which is for boys in Grades 5 and up, including boys whose voices have changed.
-The Gentlemen's Choir was formerly known as the Touring Choir.
+The Calgary Boys' Choir's flagship choir is the Concert Choir, which is for boys in Grades 5 and up, including boys whose voices have changed.
+The Concert Choir was previously known as Gentlemen's Choir and Touring Choir.
 Boys sing in multiple parts and learn music in various languages and music styles.
-The Gentlemen's Choir collaborates often with other community partners and will also go on tour.
+The Concert Choir collaborates often with other community partners and will also go on tour.

-The Masters Choir, formerly known as the Performing Choir, is for boys in Grades 2 through 5.
+The Intermediate Choir, previously known as the Masters Choir and Performing Choir, is for boys in Grades 2 through 5.
 This choir level was created to develop talent and prepare boys for the Gentlemen's Choir.
-Boys in the Masters Choir continue to work on choral tone and matching vowels, but will also experiment with singing in two parts.
+Boys in the Intermediate Choir continue to work on choral tone and matching vowels, but will also experiment with singing in two parts.
 They also sing in a language other than English, and through collaboration with the Young Singers, will be exposed to leadership and mentorship skills.

 Over the years, the Calgary Boys' Choir has offered a Young Singers program, which accepted boys as young as age six.
 Currently, the Young Singers accepts boys as young as kindergarten.
 Members of the Young Singers work on choral tone and matching vowels by singing in unison.
 They sing folksongs in English with limited words so they can focus on matching pitch and tone, and working together as a group.
 They also tend to move and interact with each other through games and activity.

 In its first year, the Calgary Boys' Choir recorded 14 boys but grew to around 100 by 1991.
 At times throughout its history, the Calgary Boys' Choir has included an Early Childhood Music (ECM) division for preschool-aged boys and girls, an Alumni Choir for boys with changed voices, and was briefly affiliated with the Calgary Girls Choir as well as a choral music school.